cicnavi/simplesamlphp-module-conformance/README.md

 The Nuclei working directory will be the one set in the 'datadir' option in config/config.php.
 Make sure that SimpleSAMLphp can write to it.
 This directory will be used to store Nuclei related data like its internal config and cache...
-It will also be used to store any test result artifacts like JSON reports, screenshots, etc.
+It will also be used to store any temporary test result artifacts like JSON reports, screenshots, etc.

 ### Sending emails